Skip to main content

 #

-When a credential_id is provided on a target, the manager looks it up, decrypts the secret, and passes it in the credentials dict:
+When a target has a credential_id, the manager decrypts the credential and passes it in credentials:

 1